megnergit/bazel-python-rust-r3/README.md

 ---

-# Build Python and Rust code by Bazel -> does not work
+# Build Python and Rust code by Bazel -> did not work